 What to Do After Forgiving Yourself

-After you forgive yourself, it is important that you continue to check in with yourself to make sure you are implementing what you learned, such as better communicating your expectations, needs, and boundaries in relationships.
+After you forgive yourself for cheating and not telling your partner, it is important that you continue to check in with yourself to make sure you are implementing what you learned, such as better communicating your expectations, needs, and boundaries in relationships.
 It is important that you remain consistent in verbalizing your needs and using healthy coping skills, which can help you avoid cheating again and ensure that the forgiveness and growth you have worked hard on stick in the long run.
 Finally, remembering that making a mistake does not define you; rather, how you move forward and learn from it speaks volumes about you as a person.

 How Can Therapy Help Me After Infidelity?

-If you’re struggling with feelings of shame and guilt, psychotherapy can help you explore a path towards forgiving yourself.1 Approaches such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), and eclectic therapy can help you explore why you cheated, find healthy coping mechanisms, and improve your relationship with yourself.
+If you’re struggling with feelings of shame and guilt, psychotherapy can help you explore a path towards forgiving yourself and overcoming shame.1 Approaches such as cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), and eclectic therapy can help you explore why you cheated, find healthy coping mechanisms, and improve your relationship with yourself.

 Marriage and couple’s therapy can help after infidelity by providing a space for couples to discuss their own emotions, set expectations around forgiveness and infidelity recovery, and reestablish boundaries in your relationship.
-Couples counseling can help you figure out how to forgive your partner, work through infidelity and rebuild trust in the relationship.
-To make sure you find the right therapist, try using an online therapist directory, which allows you to filter by insurance, location and specialty, among others.
+Couples counseling can help your partner learn how to forgive you for cheating, work through infidelity and rebuild trust in the relationship.
+To make sure you find the right therapist, compare online couples therapy platforms or consider relationship coaching like Our Relationship.

 Additional Resources